LondonHackspaceAI/stanford-intro-ai/README.md

 newest algorithm, optimizations, and rather extensive tests (the one in haskell/ is equivalent).

+None of these have seen any testing with large graphs.
+Consider that a TODO.

 ## Links

 *  "Intro to AI - Introduction to Artificial Intelligence": [www.ai-class.com](http://www.ai-class.com/), redirects to [Udacity](https://www.udacity.com/course/intro-to-artificial-intelligence--cs271) (Instructors: Peter Norvig, Sebastian Thrun)